LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Analytics/Advanced messaging dashboard.md

 ---
 ## Key Components of the Dashboard

+### Monitor
-Monitor - summary analyses clearly highlight Primary Messaging KPI trends over time to show successes and opportunities for improvement.
+Clearly highlight Primary Messaging KPI trends over time to show successes and opportunities for improvement.

+### Diagnose
-Diagnose - Detailed reporting allows the user to drill into segments of a program to pinpoint issues and
+Detailed reporting allows the user to drill into segments of a program to pinpoint issues and track improvement.

-track improvement.

 ### Test and Learn